kaizten/kaizten.github.io/development/vue/style-guide.md

 ```
 Imagine if you wanted to handle filtering, listing, and displaying the details of an item in a single component.
 You end up with a fat component that changing a small part of is gonna cause other changes which are not easy to track.

-**33. Dependency Inversion Principle (DIP).** This principle states that high-level modules should not depend on low-level modules, but instead both should depend on abstractions.
+33. Dependency Inversion Principle (DIP).
+This principle states that high-level modules should not depend on low-level modules, but instead both should depend on abstractions.
 Abstractions should not depend on details, but details should depend on abstractions.
 This helps to create loosely coupled and more maintainable code.

 A web application normally consists of four parts: database, back-end, API, and front-end.
 This partitioning of a web application is already an example of DIP.
 For instance, in the context of DIP, an API defines the contract between two parts of a web application, namely front-end and back-end.
 Front-end components do not rely on the specific detail of data stored in a database, they simply contact a back-end service via predefined instructions and methods of an API.
 Then the stored data will be modified accordingly, which means details are depending on abstractions.